-However, internal documentation revealed in a Freedom of Information (FOI) clearly shows direct interference in the review by both HMRC and the Treasury, and also clearly shows that the review fails basic tests of what would constitute an independent review into a Government policy.
-The information exposes a clear attempt by HMRC and the Treasury to direct the review from the outset, seeking to influence the choice of 'independent experts' used to advise the review by suggesting that the review avoid those who had appeared in front of Select Committees (most of whom had been critical of HMRC and of the Loan Charge), and that HMRC then sought to change the report before publication.
+However, internal documentation revealed in a Freedom of Information (FOI) clearly shows both direct interference in the review by HMRC and the Treasury, and also clearly shows that the review fails basic tests of what would constitute an independent review into a Government policy.
+The information exposes a clear attempt by HMRC to direct the review from the outset, dictate which supposedly 'independent experts' were selected to advise the review and that HMRC then sought to change the report before publication.